rohitsherwan366/Robohit/README.md

 # Artificial assistance
-This is simple project which will provide you a asrificial assistance just like alexa.
+This is simple project which will provide you a astificial assistance just like alexa.

 # Installation